NHSDigital/ftrs-data-model-ui-poc/src/README.md

 1. ``` docker-compose up ```
 2. ``` fastapi dev front_end.py --port 8100 ```

+When docker has spun up you can:

+- Run the relevant scripts in "create_tables" for setting up the tables.
-When docker has spun up you can generate the data by running the Python script "generate_tables_from_xlsx_file".
+- Generate the data by running the Python script "generate_tables_from_xlsx_file".